RonItelman/trust-loop-protocol/README.md

 The Four Facets Model provides a universal reference frame for measuring semantic consistency in AI-human interactions.
 It divides metadata into four distinct but interconnected aspects:

 ### Data Facet
 Shows the raw values of information.
 This is the actual content being processed.
+At a base level, the Data Facet demonstrates that datasets must be bundled together with the other three facets to create a complete Unifying Data Product.
+This is the message being communicated between a sender and receiver in a TrustLoop Protocol system, general to the UI or medium in Human+AI Co-Pilot Systems.

 This includes:
 - Datasets (tabular, json, etc)
 - SQL (datasets of SQL statements)